Thief (2014 video game): Development

-Randy Smith, a designer on the original trilogy, suggested to the studio of creating a new character instead of using Garrett: "I was like, 'Why don’t you guys just make your own character?
+Randy Smith, a designer on the original trilogy, suggested to the studio of creating a new character instead of using Garrett: "I was like, 'Why don't you guys just make your own character?
 If you really want to expand this franchise, show us a different person who's similar to Garrett in this world, but has their own characteristics.
 Just give him a different name.'
 That would have been interesting to me, to explore more of the world."

 Although the game was initially expected for seventh-generation consoles, it was switched to eighth-generation consoles during development.
 This was confirmed when in March 2013, the game was unveiled through that month's issue of Game Informer and announced to be released on the PC, PlayStation 4 and "other next-gen consoles".
 The game is a reboot of the Thief series.
 Based upon initial press release photos Phil Savage of PC Gamer made some comparisons to Dishonored, stating "It all looks a bit Dishonored, which is apt, given that Dishonored looked a bit Thief."

 Eidos announced that the veteran voice actor Stephen Russell has been replaced by actor Romano Orzari for the role of the main protagonist in the series, Garrett.
 In a statement, Eidos explained their decision.
 "We made the decision to record our actor's voices and their movement at the same time using a full performance capture technique.
 The actor playing Garrett needed to be able to perform his own stunts.
 Garrett's a really athletic guy.
 We could have pasted Stephen's voice on top of the actions and stunts of someone else, but this wouldn't appear natural."
-However, this decision has upset some fans of the series who initiated an online petition requesting Eidos-Montréal to bring back Stephen Russell as lead voice actor.
+This decision has upset some fans of the series who initiated an online petition requesting Eidos-Montréal to bring back Stephen Russell as lead voice actor.

 Thief supports Mantle as well as AMD TrueAudio.
-An OS X version was released on November 24, 2015.